pedrotcp/attempts/README.md

     ╚═╝  ╚═╝╚═╝╚═╝╚═╝   ╚═╝╚═╝╚══════╝╚═╝╚═╝     ╚═╝╚═╝╚═╝╚═╝     ╚═╝╚═╝╚══════╝╚═╝

-# 𝗔dd 𝗧imestamps 𝗧o 𝗘ach one of 𝗠y 𝗣rint statemen𝗧𝗦
+# ATTEMPTS - 𝗔dd 𝗧imestamps 𝗧o 𝗘ach one of 𝗠y 𝗣rint statemen𝗧𝗦

 A very simple yet customizable Python package to add timestamps to your print statements.

 It supports replacing the default 'print()', keeping all of its default options, or use the built-in "printt()" command, that accepts all the same arguments as "print()".
-You can also choose to use different colors on your timestamp.
+You can also choose to use different colors for your timestamps.